Regularity Properties for Sparse Regression: Introduction

-The analysis of high-dimensional data is a central topic of statistics, motivated by advances in science, technology and engineering.
-Recent research revealed that estimation in high dimensions may be possible if the problems are suitably sparse.
-As a typical example, consider linear regression where most of the coefficients of the parameter vector are vanishing.
-In this setting, popular estimators include the Lasso \citep{chen_atomic_2001, tibshirani_regression_1996}, folded concave penalized least-squares such as SCAD \citep{fan_li01}, and the Dantzig selector \citep{candes_dantzig_2007}.
-Sparsity has been exploited in a number of other questions, for instance instrumental variables regression in the presence of endogeneity \citep{gautier_high-dimensional_2011}.
+We now turn to a more formal and thorough introduction.
+The context of this paper is that high-dimensional data analysis is becoming commonplace in statistics and machine learning.
+Recent research shows that estimation of high-dimensional parameters may be possible if they are suitably sparse.
+For instance, in linear regression where most of the regression coefficients are zero, popular estimators such as the Lasso \citep{chen_atomic_2001, tibshirani_regression_1996}, SCAD \citep{fan_li01}, and the Dantzig selector \citep{candes_dantzig_2007} can have small estimation error -- as long as the matrix of covariates is sufficiently ``regular''.

-The Lasso and Dantzig selector have small estimation error as long as the matrix of covariates obeys one of a variety of conditions.
-The incoherence condition of \cite{donoho_uncertainty_2001} provides the earliest and simplest example.
-Later \cite{candes_decoding_2005} introduced the restricted isometry property and showed its application to the Dantzig selector \citep{candes_dantzig_2007}.
-In subsequent work \cite{bickel_simultaneous_2009} analyzed the estimators under the weaker and more general restricted eigenvalue (RE) condition.
-The compatibility conditions of \cite{van_de_geer_deterministic_2007} are closely related.
-See \cite{van_de_geer_conditions_2009} for the relationship between these properties. \cite{gautier_high-dimensional_2011} have recently introduced an estimator for instrumental variables regression, along with the $\ell_q$ sensitivity properties that guarantee small estimation error. $\ell_q$ sensitivity is the weakest and most general of the above properties, and also applies to linear regression.
-It is closely related to the cone invertibility factors of \cite{ye_rate_2010}.

-We investigate in depth the conditions of the design matrices needed for high-dimensional sparse estimation.
-We first deal with the computational complexity of checking the properties on general design matrices.
-The locations of the non-vanishing coefficients of the regression parameter are unknown, so we must make a non-degeneracy assumption uniformly over all subsets of a given size.
-This suggests that the conditions may be hard to check.
-We confirm this by showing that checking any of the restricted eigenvalue, compatibility, and $\ell_q$ sensitivity properties for general data matrices is $\mathsf{NP}$-hard.
-This implies that there is no efficient way to check them, under the widely believed conjecture that $\mathsf{P} \ne \mathsf{NP}$.
-Our result builds on the recent proof that computing the spark and checking the restricted isometry property is $\mathsf{NP}$-hard \citep{bandeira_certifying_2013, tillmann_computational_2012}.

-Verifying the needed matrix properties is an important problem, recognized in a number of places in the literature. \cite{tao_open_2007, raskutti_restricted_2010, daspremont_testing_2011} discuss it as a problem of interest.
-Verification leads to guarantees that the inference procedure was successful.
-From a statistical point of view, the numerical values of the regularity conditions yield confidence sets for the regression parameter.
-The difficulty of their computation has already motivated several research works.
-For instance convex relaxations have been proposed for approximating the restricted isometry contant \citep{daspremont_optimal_2008, lee_computing_2008}, and linear relaxations for the $\ell_q$ sensitivity \citep{gautier_high-dimensional_2011}.